 TL;DR

-Pick CreaScale AI if you're focused on Meta Ads performance, want PDA Framework angle psychology, need native multilingual copy, and prefer pay-at-launch pricing ($10 one-shot, no subscription).
+Pick CreaScale AI if you're focused on Meta Ads performance, want PDA Framework angle psychology, need native multilingual copy, and want the most accessible entry point ($19/mo Starter, cancel anytime).

 Pick Lapis if you want to generate ads for six platforms (Meta, Google, LinkedIn, TikTok, WhatsApp, ChatGPT) from a single text prompt with performance forecasting baked in.